 The purpose of the series is to showcase the breadth of pioneering academic research which has drawn on records held at The National Archives, and to highlight our own growing research programme as an Independent Research Organisation.

-5 July to 18 August 2018, The National Archives
+18 July–29 August 2019 at The National Archives

 From secret communications to public propaganda, this year’s Summer Lecture Series examines the ways citizens and states communicate across different time periods, cultures and nations.

 Each of the lectures will draw upon The National Archives’ rich collections, and will offer an opportunity to see the documents behind the research.
 The series also intersects with The National Archives’ research priorities on openness, access and use, and people, place and rule.

 Information at War: The Ministry of Information 1936–1946: 18 July, 18:30–20:30

 Civilian understanding and morale was critical to success during the Second World War.
 The Ministry of Information used every form of communication available to it.
 Join Simon Eliot, Professor Emeritus at the University of London, as he explores the difficult early years of the Ministry of Information and its bid to win public confidence.

 Listen to the lecture podcast

 Truths refuse to die: excavating buried stories in the time of the Raj: 1 August, 18:30–20:30

 Sophia Duleep Singh and Udam Singh were very different – one was a princess and suffragette, the other an assassin – yet both of their stories portray key moments in British and Indian history.
 Join journalist Anita Anand, as investigative journalism meets archival research to examine the relationship between early 20th-century Britain and India.